privacyguides/privacyguides.org/docs/security/multi-factor-authentication.md

 **TOTP** is one of the most commons form of MFA available.
 When a user sets up TOTP they are generally required to scan a [QR Code](https://en.wikipedia.org/wiki/QR_code) which establishes a "shared secret" with the service that they intend to use.
 The shared secret is secured inside of the authenticator app's data, and is sometimes protected by a password.

 The time-limited code is then derived from the shared secret and the current time.
-As the code is only valid for a short time, without access to the shared secret an adversary cannot generate new new codes.
+As the code is only valid for a short time, without access to the shared secret an adversary cannot generate new codes.

 If you have a hardware security key with TOTP support (such as a YubiKey with [Yubico Authenticator](https://www.yubico.com/products/yubico-authenticator/)), we recommend that you store your "shared secrets" on the hardware.
 Hardware such as the YubiKey was developed with making the "shared secret" difficult to extract and copy.
 A YubiKey is also not connected to the Internet, unlike a phone with a TOTP app.

-Unlike [FIDO2 / U2F](#fido2-u2f), TOTP offers no protection against [phishing](https://en.wikipedia.org/wiki/Phishing) attacks.
+Unlike [FIDO2 / U2F](#fido2-u2f), TOTP offers no protection against [phishing](https://en.wikipedia.org/wiki/Phishing) or reuse attacks.
+If an adversary obtains a valid code from you they may use it as many times as they like until it expires (generally 60 seconds).

 An adversary could set up a website to imitate an official service in an attempt to trick the user to give out their username, password and current TOTP code.
 If the adversary then uses those recorded credentials they may be able to log into the real service and hijack the account.